Terradue/doc-developer-sandbox/source/developer/toolbox.rst

 Hands-On Exercise 4: using a custom toolbox
 #############################################

-In this Hands-On we will use a custom toolbox to process the inputs of our workflow and we will publish its results on HDFS.
+In this exercise we will use a custom toolbox to process the inputs of our workflow and we will publish its results on HDFS.

 Install the ESA BEAM Toolbox
 ============================